ewerkhoven/hepic-cloudwatch/README.md

 #### So What?

 This application publishes itself as an endpoint for the HEP Pub-Sub API, announcing its capabilities to asyncronously return on-demand complementary information about correlated sessions.
-This particular implementation is a simple adaptation of the hello-world example.
+This particular implementation pulls log lines from AWS cloudwatch based on caller ids.

 #### What does this do?
 This first stab at integration of homer with AWS cloudwatch allows http requests like this: